 Share your thoughts

-When you share a link, you don’t want to just post a link with an image.
+You don’t want to post a link with an image when you share a link.
 You want to customize your posting and make it more personal.

-I know I break this rule a lot despite the fact that my team continually tells me to add my two cents when sharing a link.
+We occasionally break this rule, even though our team continually tells us to add two cents when sharing a link.

 A good example of this is Amy Porterfield.
 If you look at her status updates, you’ll see she adds a bit of text to personalize them.

 Can you guess the difference in click-through rates between having some text introducing your posting versus not having any?
-When we tested this, the difference was 8%.
+When we tested this several years ago, the difference was 8%.

 So if you are going to post a link on Facebook, add your opinion.
 It doesn’t take more than a few seconds… and the increase in clicks makes it well worth it.